If you aren't already thinking about the cost of studying abroad in Australia, it will be as soon as you get accepted into your study program.

 Food can be as cheap as you want it to be, cooking at home with fresh ingredients from the market, or going out to eat for each meal— in which case our estimate will be much, much higher!

 But if you like a mix of cooking at home and eating out 2 meals each week, this is an accurate budget number to consider.

 Cost: $100 AUD per month

 Your entertainment budget will heavily depend on what you love to do.
 If you enjoy visiting museums, hiking, surfing and sightseeing, you can see Australia on a low budget.
 If you want to experience adrenaline rushes, extreme sports, have luxury experiences and travel extensively, your entertainment budget will rise.

 However, there are so many things to do on the Gold Coast that you’ll be able to pick and choose based on your budget.
 Check out Airbnb’s new experience feature where you can connect with locals and experience Australia the way they do with food tours, surf lessons and more.

 A life-changing experience with long-term positive benefits is hard to look at from purely a financial perspective.
 Yes, Australia is a more expensive study abroad destination, however, there are plenty of ways to control that cost and live within a budget, while still having the full study abroad experience.

 The value of studying abroad in Australia is tremendous.
-International education and experience on your CV, improved English skills, an expanded network and world view are impossible to put a price on.
+International education and experience on your CV, improved English skills, an expanded network and a worldview are impossible to put a price on.